xcube-dev/xcube/docs/source/examples/xcube_gen.rst

 ::

-    $ xcube gen -o "your/output/path/dcs4cop-bc-sst-sns-l2c-v1-2017.zarr" -c examples/gen/config_files/xcube_demo_gen_config.yml --sort examples/gen/data/*.nc
+    $ xcube gen -o "your/output/path/demo_SST_xcube.zarr" -c examples/gen/config_files/dcs4cop-gen_BC_config_CMEMS.yml --sort examples/gen/data/*.nc

-The `configuration file <https://github.com/dcs4cop/xcube/tree/master/examples/gen/config_files/xcube_demo_gen_config.yml>`_ specifies the input processor, which in this case is the default one.
+The `configuration file <https://github.com/dcs4cop/xcube/tree/master/examples/gen/config_files/dcs4cop-gen_BC_config_CMEMS.yml>`_ specifies the input processor, which in this case is the default one.
 The output size is 10240, 5632 which was derived by using :doc:``cli/xcube grid`` for a spatial resolution of 300 meters and a bounding box -15, 48, 10, 62 (lon_min, lat_min, lon_max, lat_max).
 This also results in a adjusted bounding box which places the region into a global grid, called ``output_region`` in the configuration file.
-The output format (``output_writer_name``) are defined as well.
+The output format (``output_writer_name``) is defined as well.
 The chunking of the dimensions can be set by the output writer parameter (``output_writer_params``) called chunksizes, and here the chunking is set for latitude and longitude.
-If the chunking is not set, a automatic chunking is appllied.
+If the chunking is not set, a automatic chunking is applied.
-The spatial resampling method (output_resampling) is set to 'nearest' and the confguration file contains only one variable which will be included into the xcube dataset - 'analysed-sst'.
+The spatial resampling method (output_resampling) is set to 'nearest' and the configuration file contains only one variable which will be included into the xcube dataset - 'analysed-sst'.

 The Analysed Sea Surface Temperature data set contains the variable already as needed.
 This means no pixel